swayamjaiswal7/Bank-Term-Deposit-Classify/README.md

 ## 2️ ML Pipeline
 A **ColumnTransformer** was built using a pipeline to ensure consistent preprocessing and prediction.:
-- **XGBoost Classifier**
+- **Gradient Boosting**
-The final model is XGBoost, a powerful gradient boosting algorithm for tabular data.
+The final model is Gradient Boosting, a powerful gradient boosting algorithm for tabular data.

 ## 3️ Train-Test Split
 The dataset was split into: